 Santa Ana Healthcare Fraud Defense Lawyer

 The U.S. Department of Justice (DOJ).
 The Drug Enforcement Administration (DEA).
 The Office of Inspector General (OIG) of the U.S. Department of Health and Human Services (DHHS).
-You knew these agencies existed, but you never expected to have to deal with them in the course of your business or practice.
+You knew these agencies existed, but you never expected to deal with them in the course of your business or practice.

 - Determine which agency (or agencies) are handling your investigation;